Tunisia attack to sap reserves but economy can avoid crisis

 Tunisia is also more able to handle pressure on its balance of payments than it was just a year ago.
 It has rebuilt net foreign currency assets from 10.39 billion dinars worth 93 days of imports in April 2014 - a level which the central bank governor called "dangerous" - to 13.51 billion dinars or 117 days, which bankers see as comfortable.

 The central bank responded to last year's foreign reserves crunch by reducing its sales of hard currency and allowing a controlled fall of the dinar, to about 2.0 against the dollar in March this year from around 1.57 in April 2014.
-By 1415 GMT, the dinar was steady at around 1.95.
+By 1015 ET, the dinar was steady at around 1.95.

 The bank may resume its policy of controlled falls if reserves shrink sharply again.